About Sleep Apnea

 Patients will be given instructions on how to wear and care for their oral appliance to make sure it lasts for several years.
 The night guard should be brought to all future visits to the dentist, even for exams and cleanings, so the dentist can assess the wear of the appliance and re-fit for greater comfort.
 While proper care will help the night guard last for a long time, it will eventually need to be replaced to remain an effective sleep apnea treatment.

-A custom night guard to treat sleep apnea typically costs from $800 to $2,000, but this varies in each patient so costs can be discussed during the patient's consultation.
+The cost varies in each patient so it can be discussed during the patient's consultation.
 The cost of a night guard includes all visits to the office, impressions, fittings, and check-ups on the device.
 Our office will help patients communicate with their dental insurance companies to determine their coverage and out-of-pocket costs.

 Plan Your Procedure